-Financial aid awards are contingent upon the full receipt of federal, state, and institutional funds.
+Financial aid awards are contingent upon the full receipt of federal, state, institutional funds, and all application requirements.
 The Office of Scholarships and Financial Assistance reserves the right, on behalf of the university, to change and/or cancel an offer of aid due to funding, eligibility, academic status, or insufficient documentation to support the offer of aid.
 In addition, students have the right to reject any financial aid or assistance offered to them.
-In addition, students have the right to reject any financial aid or assistance offered to them.
 Students may also choose to decline or cancel any federal loans offered within 120 days of disbursement.
-It is the responsibility of the student to repay back any loans borrowed regardless of whether the student has completed their program of study and/or obtained employment.
+It is the responsibility of the student to repay any loans borrowed regardless of whether the student has completed their program of study and/or obtained employment.
 When determining both financial aid eligibility and full-time status for financial aid purposes, only courses that are required for a student's undergraduate degree are counted.

-Institutional grants and scholarships may only be used towards tuition costs and may not be used towards fees, room and board, or other charges.
+Institutional grants and scholarships may only be used towards tuition costs and may not be used towards fees, housing and food, or other charges.

 Financial aid must be applied for every year.
 Parents who borrow a federal PLUS loan must apply on www.studentaid.gov annually.
+Terms and Conditions of Governing Student Financial Assistance are mailed to students upon initial enrollment.